Graduate Social Work Program Expectations For Student Learning

 - Specialized students (in both concentrations) must participate in counseling for 8-10 consecutive sessions.
 These must be completed between October 1 and March 31.

 - Absence Policy: Perfect attendance is expected in all courses, though absences do not generate a specific penalty in a class.
 Most classes include a requirement of participation which cannot be made up in the event that a student is absent from class.
 When an absence occurs, the ability to make up work is not guaranteed (e.g., quizzes, tests, presentations, etc.).
 Decisions related to making up work are at the discretion of the instructor of the class.
 Any student with chronic patterns of absence will be subject to probation or dismissal based on lack of professionalism.
 Students who have a major life event (birth of a child, the death of an immediate family member, military deployment, extended illness, etc.) resulting in multiple absences may request a leave from classes.
-A student in this situation may receive a grade of incomplete at which time the student may need to attend part or all of the class the next time it is offered (not re-register) or negotiate an independent study completion with his/her professor(s).
+A student in this situation may receive a grade of incomplete at which time the student may need to attend part or all of the class the next time it is offered (not re-register) or negotiate an independent study completion with his or her professor(s).

 - Snow Policy: Official decisions about the closure of the Nampa campus due to weather will be communicated to all students from the Social Work office at least one hour prior to the beginning of class on a given day.
 Attempts will be made to make this announcement at least two hours prior.
 Barring closure of the Nampa campus, classes will be held regardless of weather.
 When inclement weather occurs in Idaho Falls, students attending class there are expected to make an informed decision about the safety of attending class on a given day.
 In the event that a student determines it is unsafe to attend class, the student should notify the professor at least one hour prior to the beginning of class.
-He or she is also responsible for getting content from the professor for the missed class.
+The student is also responsible for getting content from the professor for the missed class.

 - Late Work Policy: Students are expected to turn in all work on or before the due date.
 Students are responsible for contacting the instructor as soon as possible concerning events that may impact course requirements and deadlines.
 Late assignments will be marked down one grade letter and will not be accepted after five calendar days from the due date.
 Instructors will handle chronically late submissions of assignments on an individual basis.